 To be eligible for invalidity pension, employees need to make contributions for 12 months in within the last 36 months before the start of the invalidity.

-The SSNIT gives coverage for the retirement of all the employees.
+The SSNIT provides coverage for the retirement of all the employees.
 Employers may provide supplementary retirement options that are specific to the industry or employer and come with a different set of eligibility criteria.
 Private insurance and pension services are also available.

 To be eligible for superannuation pension, employees must be of a minimum 60 years of age and made contributions for 180 months (for 15 years) and 240 months (for 20 years).
 A member who is 55 years but less than 60 years of age receives a reduced pension, but a 60-year-old gets the full amount of pension.